python/cpython/Doc/library/unicodedata.rst

 .. function:: is_normalized(form, unistr)

-   Returns whether the Unicode string *unistr* is in the normal form *form*.
+   Return whether the Unicode string *unistr* is in the normal form *form*.
 Valid values for *form* are 'NFC', 'NFKC', 'NFD', and 'NFKD'.

    .. versionadded:: 3.8